zulip/zulip/templates/zerver/api/running-bots.md

     If omitted, `hostname` defaults to `127.0.0.1` and `port` to `5002`.

-r.
-Now set up the outgoing webhook service which will interact with
-    the server: Create an **Outgoing webhook** bot with its Endpoint URL of the form:
+1. Now set up the outgoing webhook service which will interact with the server: Create an **Outgoing webhook** bot with its Endpoint URL of the form: